lttle-cloud/samples/react-vite/README.md

 It demonstrates how to deploy a React application using Vite and lttle.cloud's platform.

+This sample has been deployed using [Flash Mode](https://docs.lttle.cloud/docs/resources/machines#flash-mode) on lttle.cloud.

 ## Prerequisites

 - Node.js and npm installed on your machine.
 For this example we are using Node.js v22.19.